 In addition to the organizations targeted to non-CPA accountants, a CPA is eligible to join its state society of CPAs and the American Institute of Certified Public Accountants (AICPA).

 Who Hires CPAs?

 Before you can become a licensed CPA, you must pass the CPA Exam, and acquire the necessary work experience.
-Fortunately, some companies will hire a newly graduated accounting major who has the ability and intention to become a CPA.
-Such employers recruit students who graduate with high grade point averages from well-respected accounting programs, since they are most likely to pass the challenging CPA Exam.
+Fortunately, some companies will hire recent college graduates with an accounting major who have the ability and intention to become a CPA.
+These employers recruit students with high grade point averages from well-respected accounting programs, since they are most likely to pass the challenging CPA Exam.